Only 17% of HR professionals are using analytics technology despite 73% admitting its importance

 “Leading analytics software is also key to ensuring that HR can continue to make a telling and profitable contribution within a business.
 It can help to spot early signs as to whether an employee could be thinking of leaving and recommend pre-emptive action, helping to increase retention levels which is critical to maintaining long-term growth.”

-Advanced offer a variety of HR solutions and is continually developing its software to meet the increasing need for analytics technology.
+Advanced offer a variety of HR solutions and is continually developing its Human Captial Management (HCM) software to meet the increasing need for analytics technology.
 The business’s leading scenario planning, procurement and spend analytics systems assist organisations to better predict business outcomes, manage change and enhance their competitive edge.